Shuffle/Shuffle-docs/docs/organizations.md

 ![Cloud sync local features](https://github.com/frikky/shuffle-docs/blob/master/assets/admin_example-6.png?raw=true)

 ### Hybrid Features
-Updated 20.11.2020
+Updated 10.04.2020

+Want to try it out?
+[Send us an email](mailto:frikky@shuffler.io)

-There are many features that make Shuffle easier to use.
+There are many features that make Shuffle more usable.
 These are mainly related to accessibility, scalability and collaboration - in that order.
 For the initial release (v0.8) of Shuffle, we've decided to focus entirely on accessibility.
 Every feature comes with some of the same basic features, so that you know what you're getting into.

 **These basic features are**
 * Activation (true or false)